JBZoo/CSV-Blueprint/README.md

 - [Retry](https://github.com/JBZoo/Retry) - Tiny PHP library providing retry/backoff functionality with strategies and jitter.

 <details>
-  <summary>CLICK to see interesting fact</summary>
+  <summary>just interesting fact</summary>

 I've achieved a personal milestone.
 The [initial release](https://github.com/jbzoo/csv-blueprint/releases/tag/0.1) of the project was crafted from the ground up in approximately 3 days, interspersed with regular breaks to care for a 4-month-old baby.
 Reflecting on the first commit and the earliest git tag, it's clear that this was accomplished over a weekend, utilizing spare moments on my personal laptop.
-Interestingly, AI was only employed for crafting this README file, as English isn't my strongest suit. 🤔

-The rapid development pace can be attributed to both efficient typing skills and a surge of inspiration.
-I just hope this endeavor doesn't lead to any marital discord. 😅

 </details>